Jacob Smith (fur trader): Flint

-Smith is credited as the first white settler in Flint, Michigan.
+Smith is credited as the first European settler in Flint, Michigan.
 He located his first trading post there in 1810 where the Saginaw Trail from the Detroit River and Grand Traverse of the Flint River separate and lead to Saginaw and Birch Run – a central point which made it very easy to trade with the Native Americans.

 While Smith's trading post was founded in 1810, it was not his permanent residence as he continued to live in Detroit until 1819.
 After the death of his wife, Mary Reed, and the signing of the Treaty of Saginaw, Smith built a sizeable log trading store in Flint in 1819.
-This became his permanent residence until his death and was the first building erected by a white man in present-day Genesee County.
+This became his permanent residence until his death and was the first building erected by Europeans in present-day Genesee County.

 Death and legacy

 Before the 1819 Treaty of Saginaw, Smith lived in Detroit at the current corner of Woodbridge Street and Woodward Avenue.
 His family continued to live there after his death in 1825 while Smith's son-in-law, Major John Garland, took possession of the trading post in Flint.
-Smith, the earliest white pioneer in Flint, also became the first white pioneer to die in Genesee County after passing in poor condition in 1825 from heart problems.
+Smith, the earliest European pioneer in Flint, also became the first settler to die in Genesee County after passing in poor condition in 1825 from heart problems.

 Treaty controversies

 In the 1819 Treaty of Saginaw, many Native American names were listed to receive the various reservations outlined in the compromise.
 Later, five of the eleven reservations came under intense national debate.
 Smith wrote into the treaty five Native American names that were willed reservation numbers seven, eight, nine, ten, and eleven.
 After his death, it was discovered that these reservations were actually willed to Jacob Smith's five white children under Native American names that were given to them by Indians who frequented their house in Detroit.

 Lewis Cass later wrote about knowing of Smith's plan and added a clause in the treaty to curtail Smith's proposal by outlining that reservations could only be granted to true Indians.
 The children claimed the land, but the United States government refused to grant the land titles.
-After petitioning Congress and getting ten of the original 114 Chippewa chiefs who signed the Treaty of Saginaw to testify that it was the original intention of the treaty that Smith's children would inherit the land, some of the land in the reservations was granted to the Smith family.
+After petitioning Congress and getting ten of the original 114 Ojibwe chiefs who signed the Treaty of Saginaw to testify that it was the original intention of the treaty that Smith's children would inherit the land, some of the land in the reservations was granted to the Smith family.
 Although Smith died penniless, his children eventually inherited great sums of property from his work.